SharadChoudhury/Hadoop-Project/README.md

 ### Step 1: Infrastructure Setup

-1. Create an EMR instance `m4.xlarge` with 20GB storage and the following services:
+1. Create an AWS EMR instance `m4.xlarge` with 20GB storage and the following services:
     - Hadoop
     - HBase
     - Sqoop